Thai baht: Series 16

+Series 17

 Money and unit of mass

 Ngoen (เงิน) is Thai for "silver" as well as the general term for money, reflecting the fact that the baht (or tical) is foremost a unit of weight for precious metals and gemstones.
 One baht = 15.244 grams.
 Since the standard purity of Thai gold is 96.5 percent, the actual gold content of one baht by weight is 15.244 × 0.965 = 14.71046 grams; equivalent to about 0.473 troy ounces.
 15.244 grams is used for bullion; in the case of jewellery, one baht should be more than 15.16 grams.

+Historical coinage material

 Exchange rates

 The Bank of Thailand adopted a series of exchange controls on 19 December 2006, which resulted in a significant divergence between offshore and onshore exchange rates, with spreads of up to 10 percent between the two markets.
 Controls were broadly lifted on 3 March 2008 and there is now no significant difference between offshore and onshore exchange rates.